mkenne11/nogotofail-pii/docs/pii_analysis.md

 The **httppii** handler is a "data" handler and analyses the http data stream for PII information.
 The **httpspii** is an "attack" handler and manipulates the TLS connection.

 Note.
-Tampering of the TLS connection by the **httpspii** handler adds latency to requests, so it is recommended that you choose an attack "probability" value which minimizes the chance of request timeouts.
-Trial and error is required to find the correct probability for your setup.
+Tampering of the TLS connection by the **httpspii** handler adds latency to requests and it is recommended that you choose an attack "probability" value which minimizes the chance of request timeouts.
+Trial and error is required to find a suitable probability for your setup.

 ### b.
 Specifying PII Items